Reinforcement Learning with Neural Networks for Quantum Multiple Hypothesis Testing: Applying Reinforcement Learning to Quantum Hypothesis Testing

 We consider the task of deriving the minimum-error adaptive measurement protocol to distinguish between $m$ tensor-product quantum states $\{\rho_{j}\}|_{j=1}^{m}$ with prior probability vector $\bm{q}$ where $q_{j} = \text{Pr}(\rho = \rho_{j})$.
 To reduce the number of measurement parameters and thus the size of the action space, we restrict to the case where each candidate state is real-valued.
 Since each candidate state is assumed to be a tensor product of $n$ subsystems, it can be written as

-where $\rho_{j}^{(k)}$ is a qubit density matrix for all $j\in \{1, ..., m\}$ and all $k \in \{1, ..., n]\}$.
+where $\rho_{j}^{(k)}$ is a qubit density matrix for all $j\in \{1, ..., m\}$ and all $k \in \{1, ..., n\}$.
 Thus, the quantum system $\rho$ is composed of $n$ unentangled qubit subsystems.

 We build an OpenAI gym environment~\cite{OpenAi} capable of simulating local measurement protocols.
-In each round, the algorithm chooses the next subsystem $j$ to measure as well as which measurement to implement.
-Since all subsystems are assumed to be qubits, re-measuring an already measured subsystem is non-informative.
-To speed convergence, we introduce a penalty of $-0.3$ from the environment if the agent attempts re-measurement.
-Each element of the action space is a pair $(\hat{\Pi}, k)$, indicating that measurement $\hat{\Pi}$ is to be implemented on subsystem $k$.
-The set of allowed quantum measurements consists of binary real qubit POVMs spaced evenly on the Bloch sphere according to quantization parameter $Q$, or $\{\hat{\Pi}_{Q}(\ell)\}|_{\ell=1}^{Q}$, where
+In each round, the algorithm chooses the next subsystem $j$ to measure as well as which measurement to implement. \\~\\ The action space $\mathcal{A}$ consists of elements $(\ell, k)$ where $\ell \in \{1, ..., 20\}$ selects which measurement in the allowed measurement set is to be implemented and $k \in \{1, ..., n\}$ is the subsystem to be measured.
+More specifically, $\ell$ corresponds to implementing the binary real qubit POVM,

 and $Q=20$ (unless otherwise specified).
+The set of allowed measurement is $\{\hat{\Pi}_{Q}(\ell)\}|_{\ell=1}^{Q}$ which corresponds to binary real qubit POVMs spaced evenly on the Bloch sphere.
 For a given $Q$, this action set minimizes the worst case quantization error.
-When only one subsystem remains unmeasured, the optimal measurement is automatically determined through semidefinite programming.
-The reward is given by the probability of successfully decoding the actual state ($\rho = \rho_{j^{*}}$) after the final local measurement, where a successful decoding occurs if:
+Increasing the quantization beyond $Q=20$ (or allowing continuous choice of measurement) slowed the training time and did not offer observable gain in performance, so $Q=20$ was chosen as the smallest quantization which yields near optimal results. \\ For a given set of candidate states, the state set $\mathcal{S}$ consists of elements $(\mathbf{p}, \mathbf{v})$ where $\mathbf{p}$ denotes the updated probabilities for each candidate state and $\mathbf{v}$ is a length-$n$ vector which specifies which subsystems have been measured.
+More specifically, given starting prior $\mathbf{q}$ and measurement results $\mathbf{d}$, the updated prior is denoted by $p(\mathbf{q}, \mathbf{d})$.
+The list of subsystems which have been measured is given by the length-$n$ vector $\bm{v}$ where $v_{k} = 1$ if subsystem $k$ has already been measured and $0$ otherwise.
+Thus, the overall state of the environment, given starting prior $\mathbf{q}$ and measurement history $\mathbf{d}$, may be represented as $s \triangleq (p(\bm{q}, \bm{d}), \bm{v})$.
+The episode is terminated when all subsystems except one have been measured, or equivalently when $\sum_{i} \bm{v}_{i} = n-1$. \\ When only one subsystem remains unmeasured the optimal final measurement is automatically determined through semidefinite programming.
+The reward is given by the probability of successfully decoding the actual state ($\rho = \rho_{j^{*}}$) after the final local measurement, where a successful decoding occurs if